ihumanable/patch/README.md

 Why use Patch instead of meck, Mock, Mockery, Mox, etc?

+Patch starts with a very simple idea for how a patched function should work.

+> Patched functions should **always** return the mock value they are given.

 Here are the key features of Patch.

 1. Easy-to-use and composable interface with sensible defaults.
 2. First class support for working with Processes.
 3. No testing code in non-test code.

-In addition to these features which many libraries aspire to, Patch has 2 additional features that no other mocking library for Elixir / Erlang seem to have.
-These two "Super Powers" are
+In addition to these features which many libraries aspire to, Patch has 3 additional features that no other mocking library for Elixir / Erlang seem to have.
+These "Super Powers" are

-1. Patch makes it possible to test your private functions without changing their visibility via the `expose/2` functionality.
-2. Patch mocks are effective for both local and remote calls.
+1. Patch mocks are effective for both local and remote calls.
 This means a patched function **always** resolves to the patch.
+2. Patch can patch private functions without changing their visibility.
+3. Patch makes it possible to test your private functions without changing their visibility via the `expose/2` functionality.

 See the [Mockompare](https://github.com/ihumanable/mockompare) companion project for a comparison of Elixir / Erlang mocking libraries.
 If there is a way to accomplish the following with another library, please open an issue so this section and the comparisons can be updated.